Supermac30/JuliaSetViewer/README.md

 # JuliaSetViewer
 A fractal viewer to visualize fixed points.
-Try it here [Julia Set Viewer (supermac30.github.io)](https://supermac30.github.io/Games/Julia Set Viewer/index.html).
+Try it here [Julia Set Viewer (supermac30.github.io)](https://supermac30.github.io./Games/Julia%20Set%20Viewer/index.html).

 ## Purpose
-Created to analyze the functions I talked about in [Infinite Recursion And It's Limits (supermac30.github.io)](https://supermac30.github.io/BlogPosts/Infinite Recursion And It's Limits.html).
-Also they are seriously cool.
+Given an arbitrary equation, this tool find the fixed points and plots them on the complex plain.
+The faster the convergence, the darker the plot.

-Here is a catalogue of interesting fractals created with this tool [Fractals and Stable Solutions (supermac30.github.io)](https://supermac30.github.io/BlogPosts/Fractals and Stable Solutions.html).
+Here is a catalogue of interesting fractals created with this tool [Fractals and Stable Solutions (supermac30.github.io)](https://supermac30.github.io./BlogPosts/Fractals%20and%20Stable%20Solutions.html).

 ## Functionality
 - After putting in a function a corresponding Julia set will be created.